 This makes it far more flexible than employer-sponsored accounts, which come with limited investment options.

 Why so low?
 Because the federal government wants your money, of course!
-Which raises the primary tax benefit of traditional IRAs: you can deduct contributions from your taxable income.
+This raises the primary tax benefit of traditional IRAs: You can deduct contributions from your taxable income.
 If you earn $50,000 and contribute $6,000 to your IRA, you pay income taxes on $44,000 rather than the full $50,000.

 With traditional IRAs, you do still have to pay taxes on withdrawals in retirement.
 You get a tax break today, but the money doesn’t grow tax-free, and you pay income taxes when you collect the money in retirement.
-You are required to begin taking income from the account starting no later than age 72, in the form of required minimum distributions (RMDs), so that Uncle Sam ensures he gets his cut of your money.
+You’re required to begin taking income, in the form of required minimum distributions (RMDs), from the account starting no later than age 72 so Uncle Sam ensures he gets his cut of your money.

 Like traditional IRAs, you own and manage your Roth IRA through your broker.

-Which is great, because your taxes may well go up in retirement.
+This is great because your taxes may well go up in retirement.
 You will (hopefully) be wealthier by that point, and the prospect of higher federal and state tax rates in the future is very real.

 Finally, account holders don’t have to take RMDs from Roth IRAs starting at age 72, like they do with Traditional IRAs.
 Since you’ve already paid the taxes on the contributions, Uncle Sam doesn’t force you to pull out money to trigger the income taxes.

-Self-employed workers such as freelancers and small-business owners can contribute up to 25% of their self-employed income in 2020, capped at a maximum contribution of $57,000.
+Self-employed workers such as freelancers and small-business owners can contribute up to 25% of their self-employed income in 2021, capped at a maximum contribution of $58,000 for much higher potential tax savings.
 Like other IRAs, you open and manage a SEP IRA through your broker.

-The SEP IRA works like a traditional IRA, with deductible contributions and taxable withdrawals, and doesn’t offer a Roth option.
+The SEP IRA replaces a traditional IRA as a tax-deferred account and doesn’t offer a Roth option.
 But you can theoretically contribute money to both a SEP IRA and a Roth IRA if you meet the criteria for each.

 You must meet all the following requirements to contribute to a SEP IRA: